Web address

 https://www.wix.com/encyclopedia/web-address/

-Domain extension: Also referred to as a top-level domain, a domain extension is the letters that follow the domain name.
+Top-level domain (TLD): Also referred to as a domain extension, a top-level domain is the letters after the final period that follow the domain name.
 In our case, the domain extension is .com—the most common extension.
 The domain extension helps servers understand how to translate the web address into an IP address.
 Other common domain extensions include: .tech, .store, .info, .edu, .co .org, .biz .gov, .ch, .de, .nl, .be, .mx.,.co.uk and .net.

 Example: